OwOIndustries/skill-personal/README.md

 Learn history and personality of Mycroft

 ## About
-Ask about the "birth" and parentage of Mycroft and get a taste of the community who is fostering this open source artificial intelligence.
+Ask about the "birth" and parentage of Owly and get a taste of the community who is fostering this artificial intelligence.

 ## Examples
 * "When were you created?"